 As an example, I will share what my routine in recovery looked like in early sobriety.
-After a raw relapse, I was working at the front desk of a spa, had no car, and was on probation.
-I completed 45 days in treatment, where my routine was laid out for me, so I learned firsthand that it was beneficial to keep to a routine in recovery to better myself.
+After a raw relapse, I was working at the front desk of a spa, had no car, was responsible for significantly less animal children than I was accustomed to and was on probation.
+I completed 45 days in treatment, where my routine was laid out for me so I learned firsthand that it was beneficial to keep to a routine in recovery to better myself.

 - Afternoon: I made sure I called my sponsor and also multiple supports to let them know where I was at.
 This action allowed me to be authentic and establish relationships.
 So when I was having a hard day, I had people I could turn to that I was comfortable opening up to.

 - Evening: I attended meetings and saw my therapist.
 This was built into the end of just about every day.
-I would close my nights with some more meditation and prayer.
-I always thanked god for another day sober and continue to do that today.
+I would close my nights with some more meditation and prayer – after feeding and spending time with my kinkajous, cats, and ferret.
+I always thanked God for another day sober and continue to do that today.